 Initially, however, although the club lost a large number of highly talented and experienced players, including the likes of "Dinny" Reedman, Jack Kay, Ern Jones, and Edward MacKenzie, the overall impact was negligible, as there were also a number of significant gains.
 Principal among these was the arrival from Norwood of the leading goalsneak in the colony, Anthony 'Bos' Daly, who promptly proceeded to help himself to 32 goals for the season as South procured the 1899 premiership courtesy of a 5.12 (42) to 2.2 (14) challenge final victory over Daly's former associates from the Parade.
-Unfortunately, however, in 1900 he was on the move again, this time to West Torrens, and although the blue and whites were still sufficiently strong to play off for the premiership (losing by 13 points to North Adelaide) the “halcyon era” was very definitely over.
+Unfortunately, however, in 1900 he was on the move again, this time to West Torrens, and although the blue and whites were still sufficiently strong to play off for the premiership (losing by 13 points to North Adelaide) the “halcyon era” had very definitely ended.

 Over the course of the next decade, particularly after Sturt was admitted to the competition in 1901, the effects of the electorate system would truly begin to hit home.
 South Adelaide was the only club to vote against Sturt's admission - hardly surprising when you consider that the newcomers were to be allocated a major slice of South's territory, which would see them able to claim as many as a dozen former Blue and White players in their debut season.

 South Adelaide's zone was actually centered on east Adelaide, one of the few areas of the city where the population was not expanding; moreover, with limited finances at its disposal, the club did not have ready recourse to alternative methods of recruitment.
-(Sturt, for example, had a major beneficiary in the shape of John Frederick Dempsey, whose money was used as bait to lure large numbers of top quality players to Unley from interstate; these players, known as 'Dempsey's Immigrants', would effectively sow the seeds of the Blues' first ever premiership in 1915.)
+(Sturt, for example, had a major beneficiary in the shape of John Frederick Dempsey, whose money was used as bait to lure large numbers of top quality players to Unley from interstate; these players, known as 'Dempsey's Immigrants', would effectively sow the seeds of the Blues' first ever premiership victory in 1915.)
 The situation rapidly became self-perpetuating, and would continue, with only fleeting interludes, for most of the remainder of the twentieth century.

 A crowd in the region of 7,000 attended the match which was played in fine weather with the ground in excellent condition.
 With less than a minute played Westies had the first goal on the board, courtesy of Oliver.
-Thereafter the red and blacks continued to attack persistently but their efforts were hampered by solid defence on the part of South, for whom Jones, Tredrea and Coley were particularly prominent.
+Thereafter the Red and Blacks continued to attack persistently but their efforts were hampered by solid defence on the part of South, for whom Jones, Tredrea and Coley were particularly prominent.
 West also tended to overuse handball when a more direct approach might well have yielded better dividends.

 West Adelaide ruckman Moore received an accidental kick to the ankle which left him in the hands of the trainers for fully ten minutes.
 During that time West’s attacking pressure finally told as Alec Conlin booted their second goal.

-When play resumed South showed some attacking initiative for the first time, and after McKee and Jones had registered minor scores the first named kicked their first six pointer.
+When play resumed South showed some attacking initiative for the first time, and after McKee and Jones had registered minor scores the first named kicked their initial six pointer.
 West attacked from the restart but Alec Conlin squandered an excellent goal scoring opportunity and only managed a behind.
 The remainder of the quarter saw South in the ascendancy, with Duane, Dugan and Waye especially conspicuous, but only a brace of minor scores resulted, leaving West in front by 3 points at the first interval.
 Scores were West Adelaide 2.1 (13); South Adelaide 1.4 (10).

 At the start of the second term West’s full back Dailey and full forward Parker swapped positions.
 Within minutes Dailey found himself running into an open goal with the ball only to slip over.
 Players from both sides quickly arrived on the scene and South were happy to rush the ball over the line for a behind.

 South rallied and had soon added first a minor score and then a goal to Barry to hit the front for the first time.
-A bad miss by Beck for the red and blacks made the margin a single point.
+A bad miss by Beck for the Red and Blacks made the margin a single point.
 Moments later West’s supporters thought their team was back on level terms after Dwyer’s set shot went through for a behind.
 However, a South player had overstepped the mark and so the umpire offered Dwyer the option of retaking the kick.
 Dwyer gratefully accepted - and missed everything.
 Neverheless, Westies now had the bit between their teeth and shortly afterwards Oliver, from a free, kicked truly from point blank range.

 The remainder of the term saw West continuing to dominate but when the half time bell rang out they had only added a couple of behinds to their score giving them a 6 point advantage at the main break.
 Scores were West Adelaide 3.5 (23) leading South Adelaide 2.5 (17).
 It had been an even tussle so far and if some of the football had lacked finesse it had nevertheless, at times, been exciting.

-Early in the third quarter to two teams exchanged behinds before Barry levelled the scores with a fine goal.
+Early in the third quarter the two teams exchanged behinds before Barry levelled the scores with a fine goal.
 West responded with a four behinds in quick succession and then it was South’s turn to take control.
 They quickly added a minor score and then George Wallace, showing a fine turn of pace, ran in and kicked an excellent left footed goal, putting his side 2 points up.

 The topsy turvy nature of the game continued with West now taking up the gauntlet.
 A neat pass by Beck was marked by Alec Conlin some fifty-five metres from goal.
 “A raucous South supporter, whose voice rasped alarmingly like a rusty file, promised to eat his headgear if Conlin got the goal, but we noticed it was still intact when he left the oval.”
 Conlin, needless to say, had kicked truly.